PureEngineering/GEOiBeacon/README.md

 # GEO-iBeacon
-GEO-iBeacon is a Standard for encoding latitude, longitude, and height into an iBeacon standard format allowing for server-less indoor location and tracking.
+GEO-iBeacon is a standard way for encoding latitude, longitude, and height into an iBeacon standard format allowing for server-less indoor location and tracking.

 ![Geo-iBeacon](https://github.com/PureEngineering/GEOiBeacon/raw/master/geoibeacon.png)